Hermeticism: Philosophy

-Cosmology and theology

 God as 'the All'

 In the religio-philosophical Hermetica, the ultimate reality is called by many names, such as God, Lord, Father, Mind (Nous), the Creator, the All, the One, etc. In the Hermetic view, God is both the all (Greek: to pan) and the creator of the all: all created things pre-exist in God and God is the nature of the cosmos (being both the substance from which it proceeds and the governing principle which orders it), yet the things themselves and the cosmos were all created by God.
 Thus, God ('the All') creates itself, and is both transcendent (as the creator of the cosmos) and immanent (as the created cosmos).
 These ideas are closely related to the cosmo-theological views of the Stoics.

-Prima materia

-Magnum Chaos, wood-inlay by Giovan Francesco Capoferri at the Basilica di Santa Maria Maggiore in Bergamo, based on a design by Lorenzo Lotto.

-In Hermeticism, prima materia is a key concept in the alchemical tradition, representing the raw, undifferentiated substance from which all things originate.
-It is often associated with chaos, the formless and potential-filled state that precedes creation.
-The idea of prima materia has roots in Greco-Roman traditions, particularly in Orphic cosmogony, where it is linked to the cosmic egg, and in the biblical concept of Tehom from Genesis, reflecting a synthesis of classical and Christian thought during the Renaissance.

-In alchemy, prima materia is the substance that undergoes transformation through processes such as nigredo, the blackening stage associated with chaos, which ultimately leads to the creation of the philosopher's stone.
-This transformation symbolizes the magnum opus ('Great Work') of the alchemist, seeking to purify and elevate the material to its perfected state.
-Renaissance figures like Paracelsus expanded on this concept, (Note: Khunrath 1708: "[t]he light of the soul, by the will of the Triune God, made all earthly things appear from the primal Chaos.") connecting it to the elements and the broader Hermetic belief in the unity of matter and spirit.

-The significance of prima materia in Hermeticism lies in its representation of the potential for both material and spiritual transformation, embodying the Hermetic principle of "as above, so below", where the macrocosm and microcosm reflect each other in the alchemical process.

-The nature of divinity
+Prisca theologia

+Hermeticists believe in a prisca theologia, the doctrine that a single, true theology exists, that it exists in all religions, and that it was given by God to man in antiquity.
+To demonstrate the truth of the prisca theologia doctrine, Christians appropriated the Hermetic teachings for their own purposes.
+By this account, Hermes Trismegistus was (according to the fathers of the Christian church) either a contemporary of Moses or the third in a line of men named Hermes—Enoch, Noah, and the Egyptian priest-king who is known to us as Hermes Trismegistus.